Our collections tell a story about people and places in coastal southwest Alaska.

 Donating to the Kodiak Historical Society and Baranov Museum

 If you would like to donate objects or archival material, please contact us before sending any items, and consider the following process.
-When your items are brought to the museum, we will have you fill out a temporary custody form.
-The object will then be considered by the Acquisitions committee.
+After discussing the items with the museum, we will have you fill out a temporary custody form.
+The object will then be physically transferred to the museum and considered by the Acquisitions Committee.
 If approved to become part of our permanent collection, a deed of gift form will be needed from the donor.
 Once the deed of gift form is complete, the object becomes part of our permanent collection.

 Conducting Research at the Kodiak Historical Society and Baranov Museum